Illinois Counseling License Requirements

 Licensed Clinical Professional Counselor (LCPC) Licensing Process

 There are two main levels of counseling licensure in Illinois, both issued by the Illinois Department of Financial and Professional Regulation (IDFPR).
 Both levels are able to assess and provide interventions to diverse client populations.
 The first level, Licensed Professional Counselor (LPC), must practice under the supervision of a licensed counseling professional.
 The second level, Licensed Clinical Professional Counselor (LCPC), allows the licensee to practice independently.
-Regardless of the level of licensure sought, all applicants must be at least 21 years of age and complete a 48-credit-hour graduate degree program in counseling or a related field with coursework in specified areas, such as human growth and development, counseling theory, and counseling techniques.
-While not an exhaustive list, the Department states that all programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and doctoral programs in psychology approved by the American Psychological Association and the Council for the National Registry of Health Service Providers meet their requirements and are approved.
+Regardless of the level of licensure sought, all applicants must complete a master’s or doctoral degree program in counseling, psychology, or rehabilitation counseling from a regionally-accredited school.
 For more about a career in professional counseling, read our mental health counselor career guide.
 To become an LCPC in Illinois, complete the following steps:

-1. Apply as a Licensed Professional Counselor (LPC) and request permission to take a national exam.
+1. Apply as a Licensed Professional Counselor (LPC) and request permission to test.

-It is not necessary to progress to LCPC licensure, but it does widen the scope of practice to include an independent service provision.
-To be eligible for LCPC licensure, you must complete 1,680 clock hours per year for two years including at least 960 clock hours of direct service provision per year.
-The experience must be obtained over a minimum period of 104 weeks; however, up to one year of experience accrued during doctoral study can be counted towards this requirement.
-The work must be supervised by an active licensed clinical professional counselor, licensed clinical social worker, licensed clinical psychologist, or psychiatrist who provides approximately one hour of supervision per week.
+While it is not necessary to progress to LCPC licensure, it does widen the scope of practice to include an independent service provision.
+To be eligible for LCPC licensure, you must complete 1,680 clock hours per year for two years including at least 960 clock hours of direct service per year.
+The experience must be obtained over a minimum period of 96 weeks.
+Doctoral degree holders may count up to one year of experience accrued during doctoral study, including internships.
+The work must be supervised by an active licensed clinical professional counselor, licensed clinical social worker, licensed clinical psychologist, or psychiatrist who provides at least one hour of supervision per week.

-3. Apply for LCPC licensure and permission to take the required exam.
+4. Apply for LCPC licensure and permission to test.

-The Department no longer issues paper licenses.
+The IDFPR no longer issues paper licenses.
 Once approved, licensure details can be retrieved and printed at any time on the IFDPR website.

 Illinois offers licensure by endorsement to candidates who are already licensed in other states and have similar qualifications to those required in Illinois.
-Applicants must send proof of education including transcripts, proof of successful examination, a copy of the licensure file from the home state indicating good standing, and the fee ($60 as of July 2019).
-While not strictly a form of endorsement or reciprocity, Illinois does also waive proof of education and examination requirements for individuals who already are either a National Certified Counselor (NCC) or Certified Rehabilitation Counselor (CRC).
+Applicants must send proof of education including transcripts, proof of successful examination, a copy of the licensure file from the home state indicating good standing, and the fee ($150 as of November 2022).
+While not strictly a form of endorsement or reciprocity, Illinois does also waive proof of education requirements for individuals who already are either a National Certified Counselor (NCC) or Certified Rehabilitation Counselor (CRC).
 The application for both LPC and LCPC is the same as for initial licensure.